nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func RemoveUser(subnetID []byte, groupID []byte, userID []byte)
 ```

-RemoveUser removes user from the specified subnetwork and group\.
+RemoveUser removes a user from the specified subnetwork and group\.
 Must be called by the owner or the group's admin only\.

 ##### Update